-- Often, especially during cold and flu (influenza) season, can reduce your risk of catching or spreading a cold or the flu.
+- Often, especially during cold and flu season.
+This can reduce your risk of catching or spreading a cold or the flu.

-- Before, during, and after preparing food reduces your risk of catching or spreading bacteria that cause food poisoning.
-Be especially careful to wash before and after preparing poultry, raw eggs, meat, or seafood.
+- Before, during, and after you prepare food.
+This reduces your risk of catching or spreading bacteria that cause food poisoning.
+Be especially careful to wash before and after you prepare poultry, raw eggs, meat, or seafood.

 - Before and after you care for someone who is sick.
 It's also important to wash your hands before and after you treat a cut or wound.

-- Touching an animal, animal waste, pet food, or pet treats.
+- Touch an animal, animal waste, pet food, or pet treats.

-- Changing diapers, handling garbage, using the phone, or shaking hands.
+- Handle garbage, use the phone, or shake hands.